 Overview

-The MCnebula workflow was dedicated to analyzing LC-MS/MS datasets from the beginning, i.e. starting from the raw data obtained from the sample and going through the various stages of analysis to obtain a complete analysis report (Fig. 2).
-The analysis process followed the general MCnebula analysis templates, from filtering candidates of chemical formula, structural formulae, chemical classes, to creating visual Nebulae; it also allowed for custom advanced analysis, with the help of chemical class focused Nebulae, to perform statistic analysis, features selection, focus on critical metabolites (compounds) and their structural characteristics, pathway enrichment, querying compound synonyms, etc. We evaluated workflow of MCnebula in function with other popular public available methods.
-In terms of the evaluation of our chosen indicators which cover identification, classifying, etc., MCnebula has a wider scope of applicability.
-(Tab.
-S1)
+The MCnebula workflow was dedicated for the analysis of LC-MS/MS datasets starting from the raw data obtained from the sample and going through the various stages of analysis to obtain a complete analysis report (Fig. 2).
+The analysis process followed the general MCnebula analysis templates from filtering the candidates of chemical formula, structural formulae, and chemical classes until the creation of visual Nebulae.
+It also allowed for custom advanced analysis with the help of chemical class focused Nebulae to perform statistical analysis, feature selection, focus on critical metabolites (compounds) and their structural characteristics, pathway enrichment, and querying compound synonyms.
+The workflow of MCnebula in function with other popular public available methods was also evaluated.
+In terms of the evaluation of our chosen indicators, which cover identification and classification, MCnebula has a wider scope of applicability (Tab.
+S1).

 Method evaluation

 Classified accuracy.
-We used a public available reference spectral library to assess the accuracy of classifying by MCnebula.
+A publicly available reference spectral library was used to assess the accuracy of classification by MCnebula.
 The direct use of such a reference spectral library may lead to over-fitting during the evaluation.
-We have taken the approach of simulating noise to eliminate this consequence.
-Simulating noise, i.e., adding invalid noisy data to the reference spectrum or numerically shifting the existing data, also simulates data acquisition similar to a real scenario: due to the different acquisition conditions, the spectral data in the real case will be more noisy compared to the reference spectrum.
-By adding noise to the reference spectral library, we now have three datasets for evaluation (origin, medium noise and high noise dataset) (commonly 7524 compounds (spectra)).
+Noise was simulated to eliminate this consequence.
+Simulation of noise, which involves the addition of invalid noisy data to the reference spectrum or numerically shifting the existing data, also simulates data acquisition similar to a real scenario.
+Considering the different acquisition conditions, the spectral data in the real case will be noisier compared with the reference spectrum.
+By adding noise to the reference spectral library, three datasets become available for evaluation (origin, medium noise, and high noise dataset; commonly 7,524 compounds [spectra]).
 All three datasets were analyzed using MCnebula.
-Due to the richness of the compounds in the reference spectra, for the origin dataset, we obtained a total of 152 chemical classes (each with a corresponding compound to be evaluated) via using ABC selection algorithm.
+Considering the richness of the compounds in the reference spectra, for the origin dataset, 152 chemical classes (each with a corresponding compound to be evaluated) were obtained using the ABC selection algorithm.
 These 152 chemical classes include both chemical classes refined on the basis of dominant structures and chemical classes refined on the basis of substructures.
-To facilitate comparison with other methods, we selected only chemical classes that are likely to be dominant structures for evaluation.
-There were 37 such chemical classes that were selected for evaluation.
-To evaluate MCnebula more objectively, we chose the molecular networking provided by GNPS (Global Natural Products Social Molecular Networking), with the modules of Feature-based molecular networking (FBMN) and MolNetEnhancer, as the benchmark method to provide a visualized clustering analysis of mass spectra data.
+Comparison with other methods was facilitated by selecting only chemical classes that are likely to be dominant structures for evaluation.
+A total of 37 of such chemical classes were selected for evaluation.
+MCnebula was evaluated objectively by choosing the molecular networking provided by GNPS, with the modules of Feature-based molecular networking (FBMN) and MolNetEnhancer, as the benchmark method to provide a visualized clustering analysis of mass spectra data.
 GNPS is a typical and popular spectral library-based mass spectrometry annotation method.
-In principle, it first calculates spectral similarity by conducting mirror match with public spectral library, identifies compounds with the exact chemical structures, and then determines the chemical class based on the annotated chemical structure.
+By principle, it first calculates spectral similarity by conducting mirror match with public spectral library, identifies compounds with the exact chemical structures, and then determines the chemical class based on the annotated chemical structure.